Soft power: Explanation of concept

 In his book, Nye argues that soft power is a more difficult instrument for governments to wield than hard power for two reasons: many of its critical resources are outside the control of governments, and soft power tends to "work indirectly by shaping the environment for policy, and sometimes takes years to produce the desired outcomes."
 The book identifies three broad categories of soft power: "culture", "political values", and "policies."

 In The Future of Power (2011), Nye reiterates that soft power is a descriptive, rather than a normative, concept.
 Therefore, soft power can be wielded for nefarious purposes.
 "Hitler, Stalin, and Mao all possessed a great deal of soft power in the eyes of their acolytes, but that did not make it good.
 It is not necessarily better to twist minds than to twist arms."
 Nye also claims that soft power does not contradict the international relations theory of realism.
 "Soft power is not a form of idealism or liberalism.
 It is simply a form of power, one way of getting desired outcomes."

+Scholars of religion and international relations have extended the concept to religious soft power.
+Jeffrey Haynes, among the first to develop the idea beyond an abstract definition, argued that foreign-policy actors, whether secular or religious, seek to use religion as a force in pursuit of their goals.
+Ahmet Erdi Öztürk has argued that the effective use of religious soft power presupposes an organic historical connection with the religion concerned, so that even a state whose official ideology has changed may deploy religion in its foreign policy — Turkey, officially secular since the founding of the republic yet successor to the Ottoman role in the Islamic world, being a leading example.